-The Australian SKA Pathfinder (ASKAP) is a next generation radio telescope on the strategic pathway towards the staged development of the Square Kilometre Array (SKA).
+The Australian SKA Pathfinder (ASKAP) is a nextgeneration radio telescope on the strategic pathway towards the staged development of the Square Kilometre Array (SKA).
 The ASKAP project is international in scope and includes partners in Australia, Canada, the Netherlands and South Africa.
-This paper, which concentrates on the science made possible with ASKAP was written jointly between Australian and Canadian research scientists following a collaborative agreement signed between the CSIRO, Australia and the National Research Council of Canada.
+This paper, which concentrates on the science made possible with ASKAP was written jointly between Australian and Canadian research scientists following a collaborative agreement signed between CSIRO and the National Research Council of Canada.